-Smart goals are measureable.
+Smart goals are measurable.
 Not just the end result, but milestones established along the way.

 Wrong: “Increase foodservice sales by training staff.”

-Right: “Increase foodservice sales by 10 percent by training each employee how to suggest and sell our family meal deals.”
+Right: “Increase foodservice sales by 10 percent by training each convenience store employee how to suggest and sell our family meal deals.”